 VoIP Phone System Cost

 The main advantage to switching to a VoIP phone system is price.
 Typically, VoIP provides less expensive local and international calls than a traditional phone line.
 There is much less hardware involved, and the solution increases access to call reports, call recordings and forwarding settings.
-A few questions about your current setup helps guide you to the right VoIP phone system solution and affects your price for VoIP services.
+Reviewing your current setup will help guide you to the right VoIP phone system solution and affects your price for VoIP services.

 What is Your Current PBX Setup?